 Zombie Survival?
-‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Kieth Allan [Opinion]
+‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Keith Allan [Opinion]

 “All the men (and most women) I know have one thing in common: They have a zombie contingency plan.
 If the zombies arise tomorrow, everybody has at least a hazy outline of what, exactly, they would do to survive the coming onslaught.
 It’s the single best part about the zombie mythos: planning your strategy.”

-Norman Reedus of The Walking Dead, now in Season 7 did not start this zombie craze.
-Brockway’ article was actually written a year before The Walking Dead aired its first episode.
-Z Nation with Kieth Allan as Murphy is a relative newcomer to the zombie scene but has shed new light on the topic.
+Norman Reedus of The Walking Dead, now in Season 7, did not start this zombie craze.
+Brockway’s article was actually written a year before The Walking Dead aired its first episode.
+Z Nation with Keith Allan as Murphy is a relative newcomer to the zombie scene but has shed new light on the topic.

 The Zombie Survival Guide by Max Brooks, first published in 2003, hardly started the craze either but was rather a reaction to great demand.
 Max Brooks’ book may have been in the humor section, but millions including the author take the subject quite seriously.

-The Walking Dead with Norman Reedus, Andrew Lincoln, and Melissa McBride is reportedly the most watched show on Television.
-But, the point is that it is not The Walking Dead that brings zombies to the forefront of the human mind, but rather the human mind that craves knowledge about the potential threat of a zombie apocalypse.
+The Walking Dead with Norman Reedus, Andrew Lincoln, and Melissa McBride is reportedly the most watched show on television.
+But the point is that it is not The Walking Dead that brings zombies to the forefront of the human mind, but rather the human mind that craves knowledge about the potential threat of a zombie apocalypse.

-So if Norman Reedus as Daryl Dixon on The Walking Dead in all his muscular, masculine hotness isn’t inspiring the zombie apocalypse craze then what is?
+So if Norman Reedus as Daryl Dixon on The Walking Dead in all his muscular, masculine hotness isn’t inspiring the zombie apocalypse craze, then what is?
 What makes zombies so interesting in 2017?

 Zombies like the ones on World War Z, Z Nation, and The Walking Dead are impossible, right?
 Well, look around for a moment.
 How many things that exist in the world today were impossible 200 years ago?
 How many were impossible 50 years ago or even 20 years ago?
 Who really knows what could or could not happen anymore?

-Norman Reedus of The Walking Dead gives us confidence in the face of a very uncertain and unpredictable world.
-As Daryl Dixon Norman Reedus also recalls the basics of nature, and of gaining food, clothing, and shelter without a cash based system.
+Norman Reedus of The Walking Dead gives us confidence in the face of a very uncertain and unpredictable world as his character also recalls the basics of nature, and of gaining food, clothing, and shelter without a cash-based system.

 The Walking Dead or Z Nation zombie means something in the hearts and minds of millions of people.
-Zombies are in some way a balance or perhaps even some sort of archetypical karmic debt, for the delights of technology, the comforts of mechanization, and all the excitement and wonder electricity brought mankind.
-They are the symbol of what happens if all this fails perhaps?
+Zombies are in some way a balance or perhaps even some sort of archetypal karmic debt for the delights of technology, the comforts of mechanization, and all the excitement and wonder electricity brought mankind.
+Perhaps they are the symbol of what happens if all this fails.

 Do shows like The Walking Dead and Z Nation prepare people for some sort of coming horror?
 Norman Reedus as Daryl Dixon does uphold the basics of survival under any circumstances and reminds the viewer of the importance of being prepared for anything.